fricas/fricas/src/doc/sphinx/source/install.rst

     cd hsbcl
     ./build_hsbcl > build_hsbcl.log 2>&1

-This assumes that the base Lisp to use is SBCL_ and creates executable binary ``hsbcl`` which contains Hunchentoot_.
+This assumes that the base Lisp to use is SBCL_ and it creates an executable binary ``hsbcl`` which contains Hunchentoot_.
 If your SBCL_ is started in different way (say via full pathname), then edit ``build_hsbcl`` to match.
 After creating ``hsbcl`` one can then configure FriCAS like